mhoellerschlieper/agentBuilder/README.md

 # AI Workflow AgentBuilder

 **AI Workflow AgentBuilder** is a modular platform for creating and automating workflows with AI-supported tools.
 The system enables the combination of different building blocks to define complex processes&mdash;from research and document processing to communication, data processing, and AI analysis.
-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 <img width="1908" height="945" alt="grafik" src="https://github.com/user-attachments/assets/4c3bd296-91ba-4f03-a6f4-2fe09e51ee23" />

 ## Overview

 The repository contains the definition and implementation of many tools that serve as building blocks for workflows in the AgentBuilder.
 The platform is modular in design and connects various tools within a graphical workflow.
-Source: document &ldquo;README Proposal / Screenshot Description,&rdquo; p.
-1.

 ## Features